sustainability-zhaw/Hello-package/README.md

-# hello-api in a docker container pushed as github packages
+# hello-api in a docker container pushed to github packages

 The purpose of this repo is to implement a simple docker container using the Github Packages manager